anthonykaluuma/react-metamaskAuth/README.md

 # react-metamaskAuth
-a react app with metamask authentication functionality through moralis SDK
+a react app with metamask authentication functionality through moralis SDK, hosted on firebase